sinak/sinak.github.com/_posts/2014-02-12-thoughts-about-tdwfb.md

 But why didn't those companies didn't take part?

 As was the case with SOPA companies like Google left their decision until the last minute.
 This time around they decided to support the protest in name but not actively join.
 I imagine this is due to a confluence of different factors.
-Perhaps they simply didn't view this as being the right moment for action.
 Those companies have also grown their lobbying presence substantially since 2011.
-Perhaps they want to see whether they can push through reform through that route before resorting to a larger action.
+Maybe they want to see whether they can push through reform through that route before resorting to a larger action.
+Or perhaps they simply didn't view this as being the right moment for action.

-But the Internet is not comprised solely of Google, Facebook, et al. To consider an online action successful only when they join is wrong.
+But the Internet is not comprised solely of Google and other large companies.
+To consider an online action successful only when they join is wrong.
 If anything, Tuesday showed that Internet as a community doesn't rely on big tech companies to make themselves heard.